+St. Thomas, U.S. Virgin Islands Using a Library Computer

+... faith comes from hearing, and hearing by the word of Christ.

+Romans 10:17

-St. Thomas, U.S. Virgin Islands Using a Library Computer once did because they can keep up with their loved ones with cell phones and video chatting over the Internet. . . . faith comes from hearing, and hearing by the word of Christ.
-Romans 10:17 Lesson Activities Thinking Biblically - In your notebook, make a list of ten ways people have used technology to share the message of the gospel.
-Literature - Read "Aim for the Stars" in The Citizen's Handbook pages 145-147.
-Find Out! - Ask your parents when they got their first computer.
-Picture This! - Take a photograph or draw a picture of three kinds of technology your family uses regularly.
-Student Workbook or Lesson Review - If you are using one of these optional books, complete the assignment for Lesson 121.
-From Tin Cans to SMART PHONES Lesson 122
+- Thinking Biblically In your notebook, make a list of ten ways people have used technology to share the message of the gospel. - Literature Read "Aim for the Stars" in The Citizen's Handbook pages 145-147. - Find Out!
+Ask your parents when they got their first computer. - Picture This!
+Take a photograph or draw a picture of three kinds of technology your family uses regularly. - Student Workbook or Lesson Review If you are using one of these optional books, complete the assignment for Lesson 121.

+From Tin Cans to SMART PHONES